 By completing and submitting the proxy (whether over the internet, by telephone, or by signing, dating and mailing the accompanying proxy card), the shareholder authorizes Zeynep Hakimoglu, Chairman and Chief Executive Officer, and Narsi Narayanan, Corporate Secretary, as designated on the face of the proxy, to vote all shares for the shareholder.
 All proxies that are properly completed and submitted will be voted as the shareholder directs.
-If no direction is given, executed proxies will be voted FOR the election of each of the nominees set forth in this proxy statement and FOR the ratification of the appointment of the Company's independent public accountants.
+If no direction is given, executed proxies will be voted FOR the election of each of the nominees set forth in this proxy statement, FOR the ratification of the appointment of the Company's independent public accountants and FOR amendment of the Articles of Incorporation to change the name of the Company from ClearOne Communications, Inc. to ClearOne, Inc.